axelvaldez/radical-companies/_posts/AND THEN THEY WANT TO BURN YOU/RADICAL COMPANIES/2022-03-20-RADICAL COMPANIES FAQ.markdown

 <p>We don’t know what the ultimate form of this will be, but we feel strongly that wealth extraction has to be tied to financial performance and contributions.
 </p>

 <h2>So, stock owners don't have any form of control?
 Look at what’s happening in the oil & gas industry.
-We need responsible stockowners to force companies to change!
+We need responsible stockowners to force companies to change!</h2>
 <p>The existing financial system is broken, yes.
 What’s happening with many businesses, not in oil and gas, is a reflection of that.
 We don’t know how to tweak the current system so it lets us live a bit longer, but more bureaucratic controls are not going to fix it.
 </p>
 <p>In a decentralized world, co-owners will deal with problems <em>before</em> they become a problem.
 They become a problem today because a handful of people can decide to ignore “externalities” for the sake of financial gain.
 </p>

 <h2>Aren’t the liquidy suggestions super complex?
 What about tax-wise?
-Do we want the people to deal with that?
+Do we want the people to deal with that?</h2>
 <p>We never said anything about taxes, law, or anything else we don’t know much about.
 These are suggestions, thought experiments to point to  how things could possibly work.
 </p>
 <p>Maybe it is not so much a case that these ideas are impractical, as it is that they are different and unfamiliar.